 Borrowings under the Revolver bear interest, depending on the currency of the borrowing and our election for such currency, at: (i) LIBOR for interest periods beginning prior to the June 2023 Amendments and Adjusted Term SOFR thereafter, (ii) Base Rate, (iii) Canadian Prime, (iv) an Alternative Currency Daily Rate, or (v) an Alternative Currency Term Rate (each as defined in the Credit Facility) plus a specified margin.
 The margin for borrowings under the Revolver and the Incremental Term Loan ranges from 1.50% - 2.25% for LIBOR and Adjusted Term SOFR borrowings (as applicable) and Alternative Currency borrowings, and between 0.50% - 1.25% for Base Rate and Canadian Prime borrowings, in each case depending on the rate we select and our consolidated leverage ratio (as defined in the Credit Facility).
 Commitment fees range between 0.30% and 0.45% depending on our consolidated leverage ratio.
-As of December 31, 2023, the Initial Term Loan bears interest at Adjusted Term SOFR plus 2.125%, and the Incremental Term Loan bears interest at Adjusted Term SOFR plus 1.75%.
+As of December 31, 2023, the Initial Term Loan bears interest at Adjusted Term SOFR plus 2.125\%, and the Incremental Term Loan Primes at Adjusted Term SOFR plus 1.75\%.

 The Incremental Term Loan requires quarterly principal repayments of \$4.5625, and each of the Term Loans requires a lump sum repayment of the remainder outstanding at maturity.
 The Initial Term Loan required quarterly principal repayments of \$0.875, all of which were paid in prior years.
 We are also required to make annual prepayments of outstanding obligations under the Credit Facility (applied first to the Term Loans, then to the Revolver, in the manner set forth in the Credit Facility) ranging from 0% - 50% (based on a defined leverage ratio) of specified excess cash flow for the prior fiscal year.
 No prepayments based on excess cash flow were required in 2023, or will be required in 2024.
-In addition, prepayments of outstanding obligations under the Credit Facility (applied as described above) may also be required in the amount of specified net cash proceeds received above a specified annual threshold (including proceeds from the disposal of certain assets).
-No Credit Facility prepayments based on net cash proceeds were required in 2023, or will be required in 2024.
+In addition, prepayments of outstanding obligations under the disposal of certain assets).
+No Credit Facility prepayments based on net cash proceeds from the disposal of certain assets).
+No Credit Facility prepayments based on net cash proceeds were required in 2023, or will be required in 2023, or will be required in 2023, or will be required in 2024.
 Any outstanding amounts under the Revolver are due at maturity.